Tujia language: Orthography

-Ye (1995)
+1983 experiment

 One system of writing Tujia in Latin script is based on Hanyu Pinyin and uses letters as tone markers, namely, x, r, v, f.
+It was used in some schools in the area as an experiment, but withdrawn from them in the mid-1990s when the funding ceased.

 Brassett, Brassett, & Lu (2006)

 Philip Brassett, Cecilia Brassett and Lu Meiyan have proposed an experimental Pinyin orthography for the Tujia language, as follows:

 Tujia numerals

 Language preservation

 Although only a small percentage of Tujia people speak the Tujia language, Tujia language enthusiasts work hard on to preserve it, both in Hunan and Hubei.
 According to news reports, two Tujia language instruction books have been published and work continues on a Tujia dictionary.
 The Tujia language scholar Chu Yongming (储永明) works with children at the Baifusi Ethnic Minorities School (百福司民族小学) in Baifusi Town, Laifeng County, Hubei to promote the language use.